nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/content-export.md

 {{/callout}}

 When you unzip it, you get a folder named from the document, that contains a document.xml file and .blob for each attachment of the document.

+You can also use Nuxeo File System Exporter to export Documents.
+For more information, see [Nuxeo File System Exporter]({{page version='' space='nxdoc' page='nuxeo-file-system-exporter'}}).